 All partners in LWA 14 agree to share data to the fullest extent possible through agreements and practices that allow each program to comply with the state and federal laws governing it to protect personally identifiable information while working toward greater integration of services across programs.
-Partners will share the number of customers served and program performance to to assure that all common primary performance indicators are achieved.
+Partners will share the number of customers served and program performance to assure that all common primary performance indicators are achieved.
 The implementation of an integrated technology-enabled intake and case management information system for programs carried out under WIOA will be implemented as soon as practical, following guidance from the State of Illinois Department of Innovation Technology.
 Until a data system solution is implemented, the partners agree to pursue other means of securely sharing information relevant to improved outcomes for customers and businesses.
-Examples of such practices include: a common data collection form is developed by IDES, Workforce, CSBG, DRS, DHS.
+Examples of such practices include: purchasing and implementing the MOU Partner Suite of the Integrate referral and tracking software that will allow all partners to track and report referrals and outcomes.